tomoyanonymous/tmmt_visual_sketch/readme.md

 [Tomoya Matsuura](https://matsuuratomoya.com)

-This is the repository of my  almost daily sketch from Sep.
+These are the sources of my (almost) daily sketch from Sep.
 2018.

+## How to run

+1. place this folder in openFrameworks/apps/
+2. drug the folder from finder to project generator and press "update"
+3. click "open in IDE"!

 ## Environment